deliteser112/eclipse-platform-releng-buildtools/docs/install.md

 To verify successful deployment, visit https://acme-registry-alpha.appspot.com/registrar in your browser (adjusting appropriately for the project ID that you actually used).
-If the project deployed successfully, you'll see the registrar console homepage.
+If the project deployed successfully, you'll see a "You need permission" page indicating that you need to configure the system and grant access to your Google account.
 It's time to go to the next step, configuration.

 Configuration is handled by editing code, rebuilding the project, and deploying again.
 See the [configuration guide](./configuration.md) for more details.
 Once